DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 (added in v7.0)

 The metric counters are designed to provide a high level overview.
 They are designed to not contain any sensitive information.
-The counters may contains tags to indicate the source of the data.
+The counters may contain tags to indicate the source of the data.

 ## High level Metrics
-The instrumation provides some high level metrics that are probably a good starting point for building a metrics dashboard.
+These metrics are instrumented by the IdentityServer services and middleware and are intended to describe the overal usage and health of the system.
+They could provide the starting point for building a metrics dashboard.

 #### Telemetry.Metrics.Counters.Failure/Success
 Counter names: *failure*/*success*

 Aggregaged counter of failed and successful operations.
-Please note that it is expected to have failures during normal operation of IdentityServer.
+Note that it is expected to have failures during normal operation of IdentityServer.
 The failure/success ratio can be used as a very high level health metric.
 |Tag|Description|
 |---|---|